Skip to content

 Persistence

 Pinorama Server stores logs in-memory using Orama.
-Persistence allows you to save the database to disk and restore it on startup, so logs survive server restarts.
+Persistence saves the database to disk and restores it on startup, so logs survive server restarts.

 How It Works